Kaufhaus des Westens: Features

-The 3rd floor is referred to as "the Loft" and is Germany's biggest luxury shoe department.
-Women's leather goods and lingerie are also sold here.

-The 4th floor contains interior and design items, as well as the in-house wedding and gift registry services.
+3rd floor: Women's accessories, jewelry, shoes, leather goods and lingerie.

+4th floor: Kids World - toys, books, sports.

-The 5th floor is for arts, books, entertainment, electronics, toys, office supplies, and souvenirs.
+5th floor: Home goods, kitchenware, furniture, electronics, toys, office supplies.

-The 6th and 7th floors are entirely devoted to food, and are advertised as having two football fields of food.
-The 6th floor food hall is called "Delicatessen" and is famous for its wide variety of food and beverages.
-It has around 110 cooks and 40 bakers and confectioners, supplying more than 30 gourmet counters.
-The top floor (added in the early 1990s) includes a winter garden with a 1000-seat restaurant surrounded by an all-windowed wall offering a view over the Wittenbergplatz.
+6th and 7th floors are entirely devoted to food, and are advertised as having two football fields of food.

+6th floor: food hall, famous for its wide variety of groceries, food and beverages.
+It has around 110 cooks and 40 bakers and confectioners, supplying 35 gourmet counters and restaurants.

+7th floor: (added in the early 1990s) includes a winter garden with a 1000-seat restaurant surrounded by an all-windowed wall offering a view over Wittenbergplatz.

 Media

-In 2021 a six-part TV mini-series set in and around the store was produced in Germany, based on the somewhat fictionalised lives of Harry Jandorf (son of the store's founder), Georg Karg (the store's manager), together with two completely fictional characters, Fritzi Jandorf (daughter of the store's founder) and Hedi (a store worker), set between the end of World War I and the aryanisation of the store as the Nazis came to power.
+In 2021 KaDeWe: Our Time Is Now, a six-part TV mini-series set in and around the store, was produced in Germany, based on the somewhat fictionalised lives of Harry Jandorf (son of the store's founder), Georg Karg (the store's manager), together with two completely fictional characters, Fritzi Jandorf (daughter of the store's founder) and Hedi (a store worker), set between the end of World War I and the aryanisation of the store as the Nazis came to power.
 The series was shown in BBC4's Saturday night "foreign language" slot in mid-2022, subtitled in English.